 The ushers will open and close the Sanctuary doors for your convenience and safety.

-In the sanctuary, pews available for use are marked with green tape to allow for appropriate distancing.
+In the sanctuary, pews excluded from use are marked with red tape to allow for appropriate distancing.
 If you have any uncertainty about where to sit, the ushers will assist you.